SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Dynamic Climbing with Modified Trot Gait}

 In this experiment, we demonstrate SCALER's dynamic climbing capability using the proposed modified trot gait on the hardware.
 Dynamic climbing introduces a new set of challenges for SCALER, as mentioned in Section \ref{sec:modified_trot}.
-GOAT grippers should be able to change the grasping states rapidly, and SCALER must resist disturbances from the gripper, gravitational sag-down effects, support leg shifts, etc.
+SCALER equipped with \red{C-GOAT} grippers performed \red{the} modified trot gait on the \SI{45}{\degree} sloped aluminum bars, as seen in \fig{fig:trot_45}.
+This terrain is slippery and has low friction.